Semantic Refinement with LLMs for Graph Representations: Abstract

 \section{Abstract}

 Graph-structured data exhibit substantial heterogeneity in where their predictive signals originate: in some domains, node-level semantics dominate, while in others, structural patterns play a central role.
 This structure--semantics heterogeneity implies that no graph learning model with a fixed inductive bias can generalize optimally across diverse graph domains.
 However, most existing methods address this challenge from the model side by incrementally injecting new inductive biases, which remains fundamentally limited given the open-ended diversity of real-world graphs.
 In this work, we take a data-centric perspective and treat node semantics as a task-adaptive variable.
-We propose a \textbf{D}ata-\textbf{A}daptive \textbf{S}emantic Refinement framework (\textbf{DAS}) for graph representation learning, which couples a fixed graph neural network (GNN) and a large language model (LLM) in a closed feedback loop.
-The GNN provides implicit supervisory signals to guide the semantic refinement of LLM, and the refined semantics are fed back to update the same graph learner.
+We propose a \textbf{G}raph-\textbf{E}xemplar-guided \textbf{S}emantic Refinement (\textbf{GES}) framework for graph representation learning which -- unlike existing LLM-enhanced methods that generate node descriptions without graph context -- leverages structurally and semantically similar nodes from the graph itself to guide semantic refinement.
+Specifically, a GNN is first trained to produce predictive states, which along with structural and semantic similarity are used to retrieve in-graph exemplars that inform an LLM in refining node descriptions.
 We evaluate our approach on both text-rich and text-free graphs.
-Results show consistent improvements on structure-dominated graphs while remaining competitive on semantics-rich graphs, demonstrating the effectiveness of data-centric semantic adaptation under structure--semantics heterogeneity.
+Results show consistent improvements on semantics-rich and structure-dominated graphs, demonstrating the effectiveness of data-centric semantic refinement under structure--semantics heterogeneity.